Home About Articles Campaigns Gallery Contact

 Early in 2022, Network Rail began a wholesale felling of trees along the line, not having consulted with residents or any local environmental groups such as HFoE.
 The strong protest against this made Network Rail promise to handle the situation in a more appropriate manner in future, if it wanted to dispose of dead, dangerous or diseased trees.

-The MPs are now demanding a meeting with Network Rail and hope to set this up shortly.
-Meanwhile locals are outraged that seemingly healthy trees, which were in no way near the railway track, were felled at Emerson Park station.
-Residents were given confusing information about which trees were to be felled adjoining their houses.
+However, at the beginning of 2025, the sound of chainsaws suddenly echoed once again along the railway.
+Residents were outraged that seemingly healthy trees, which were in no way near the railway track, were felled at Emerson Park station.
+They were given confusing information about which trees were to be felled adjoining their houses.
 When questioned, the contractor blamed Network Rail for the inconsistencies and Network Rail blamed the contractor.

 ▲ Top ↩ Index